nmshd/documentation/_includes/scenarios/operate/configuration.md

   The interval in seconds at which the sync Module will fetch changes from the Backbone.

 #### PubSubPublisher <a href="{% link _docs_operate/modules.md %}#pubsubpublisher"><i class="fas fa-fw fa-info-circle"/></a> {#pubsubpublisher}

+This module is deprecated in favor of the [Message Broker Publisher](#messagebrokerpublisher) Module.
+{: .notice--danger}

 **Sample Configuration:**